CoderTofu/tatanong-server/README.md

 # Server for Tatanong Web App

-This server is meant to be used with the [Flashcards Web App](https://dev.to/ibukunfolay/build-a-nodejs-server-using-firebasefirestore-crud-2725) created using Angular.
+This [server](<(https://dev.to/ibukunfolay/build-a-nodejs-server-using-firebasefirestore-crud-2725)>) is meant to be used for the TATANONG web app created using Angular.
 It provides the necessary backend functionality for the app.

 ## Installation